24

 Seabin in the habor.jpg

-A Seabin can collect about 1.5 kg of floating litter, depending on the weather and the amount of litter floating in the water.
-We expect to empty the Seabins twise a day and collect almost 2 tons litter from the canal each year.
+A single Seabin can collect approximately 1.5 kg of floating litter, depending on weather conditions and the amount of debris in the water.
+We anticipate emptying the Seabins twice a day, potentially collecting nearly 2 tons of litter annually.

 Emptying Seabin.jpg